ug3p141/ug3p141.github.io/_posts/2023-08-25_Diffusion-Models-Concepts-and-Foundations.md

 So far so good.
 But if we have the distribution in terms of the data, we can now simply sample from it to generate a new point which in our example would be a new picture.
 So what does sampling mean exactly and how can we do it?

-As we can infer from the picture above sampling from a distribution means generating data point which are distributed according to the probability density.
+As we can infer from the picture above sampling from a distribution means generating data points which are distributed according to the probability density.
 Thus it doesn't make sense to talk about sampling one point, one has to come up with a procedure which generates hypothetically an infinity of points.
 Now the main work horse of sampling is the markov chain monte carlo algorithm (MCMC) and its various refinements.

 The basic idea with this algorithm to simply start somewhere in space, then move in a random direction, test if it goes uphill in the given probability distribution and if so accept the move.
 If it goes downhill you accept it only with a certain probability otherwise reject it and stay where you are.
 That's all, the implementation is really a only a few lines of code.
 The difficult part is proving mathematically that this algorithm fulfills the definition of sampling i.e. all the points generated are distributed in the end according to the given probability distribution.